Curried Roast Vegetables

 • Place an oven rack in the middle of the oven.
 Preheat to 500 degrees.

-• Combine the first 6 ingredients in a medium saucepan using 1 teaspoon salt or to taste.
+• SAUCE: Combine the first 6 ingredients in a medium saucepan using 1 teaspoon salt or to taste.
 Bring to a simmer.
-Let the sauce simmer very slowly over low heat.
+Let the sauce simmer very slowly over low heat while roasting the vegetables.

-• Place the potatoes on a large roasting pan.
+• VEGETABLES: Place the potatoes on a large roasting pan.
 Drizzle with 2 tablespoons of the oil.
-Rub the potatoes and pan with the oil and sprinkle with a little salt and pepper.
+Rub the potatoes and pan with the oil and sprinkle with a bit of salt and pepper.

 • Place in the oven and roast 15 minutes.